 A majority of the chassis electrical functions are designed to operate from 12 Volt DC (direct current) power.
-This is why the chassis batteries play such an important role in the function of the motorhome.
+This is why the chassis battery plays such an important role in the function of the motorhome.
 Therefore, it is important to keep the 12 Volt DC system(s) in good working order.
 These systems, with their incorporated electronics, are voltage sensitive.
 If DC voltage is not within specification, some electronic items may be damaged.

 The two different systems, chassis and house, have their own batteries.
 The chassis battery supplies 12 Volt DC power to the front distribution panel located in an outside compartment by the roadside front wheel.
-This panel contains mostly engine system fuses and wiring such as headlights, taillight, dashboard functions, gauges, etc. The house batteries supply 12 Volt DC power to the distribution panel located in the bedroom.
-This panel contains fuses for the house, interior lighting and appliances.
+This panel contains mostly engine system fuses and wiring such as headlights, taillight, dashboard functions, gauges, etc.